 Our lawful basis:

-We generally process the data of Subjects in accordance with our contract with them, directly or through their legal advisor as agent.
+We generally process the data of Subjects in accordance with our contract with them or through their legal advisor, local authority or other person who are acting as agent.
 On occasion we process such data in accordance with requests from public bodies such as the NHS, the police or courts and on these occasions we process it on the basis that we are instructed in connection with a public task set down in law.
 Further we are sometimes instructed by the employer of a Subject to provide a report, assessment or treatment in relation to their employment.
 This is on the basis that it is in the legitimate interests of the employer to obtain or provide such information regarding their employee’s mental health to inform or action appropriate occupational health measures.

 We process sensitive special category data and any information regarding criminal convictions or allegations (whether relating to the Subject or those known to them) for the exercise or defence of legal claims or for the purposes of preventative and occupational medicine, diagnosis and provision of health care or treatment as well as counselling where our Experts are providing treatment.